Weid336/Context-Engineering-Lab/modules/module-03-structured-input-ATO-eval/notes-consulting-style.md

 This reflects the **CCE** mindset: *Complete, Conclusive, Explainable* — a consulting-derived discipline adapted to prompt design.

+This prompt isn't just about guiding the LLM's internal reasoning — it's about controlling the **external presentation of the decision**.
+By enforcing a JSON schema aligned with consulting-style output (e.g. executive summaries, key signal breakdowns, actionable next steps), we ensure that:

+- The model’s output is immediately actionable
+- Its reasoning trace is auditable
+- Its tone matches high-stakes security reporting environments

+This mirrors how consulting teams deliver assessments: structured, justified, and outcome-oriented.

 ---

 ## 📊 Prompt Evaluation Plan